-Authority to manage the investment program is granted to the Finance Director/Treasurer, Clerk Treasurer and Assistant Finance Director, hereinafter referred to as investment officers and derived from the following: Wisconsin State Statute 59.62.
+Authority to manage the investment program is granted to the Finance Director/Treasurer, or in their absence, the Comptroller/Deputy Treasurer, hereinafter referred to as investment officers and derived from the following: Wisconsin State Statute 59.62.
 Responsibility for the operation of the investment program is hereby delegated to the investment officers, who shall act in accordance with established written procedures and internal controls for the operation of the investment program consistent with this investment policy.
 Procedures should include references to: safekeeping, delivery vs. payment, investment accounting, repurchase agreements, wire transfer agreements and collateral/depository agreements.
 No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the investment officers.
 The investment officers shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials.

 5.5.
-Authorized Financial Institutions, Depositories, and Broker/Dealers or regional dealers that qualify under Security and Exchange Commission (SEC) Rule 15C3-1 (uniform net capital rule).
+Authorized Financial Institutions, Depositories, and Broker/Dealers